Film & TV

-Drawing inspiration from the folk, classical, and rock genres, Wolfe's music is distinguished by an intense physicality and a relentless power that pushes performers to extremes and demands attention from the audience.
-A finalist for the 2010 Pulitzer Prize for her evening-length
+Drawing inspiration from the folk, classical, and rock genres, Julia Wolfe's music is distinguished by an intense physicality and a relentless power that pushes performers to extremes and demands attention from the audience.
+She won the 2015 Pulitzer Prize for her

-written for the Bang On A Can All-Stars and Trio Mediaeval, Julia Wolfe's music brings a modern sensibility to each genre while simultaneously tearing down the walls between them.
+, premiered by the Mendelssohn Club of Philadelphia and the Bang On A Can All-Stars.
+Her music brings a modern sensibility to each genre while simultaneously tearing down the walls between them.
 In the words of the

 Wall Street Journal

 , Wolfe has "long inhabited a terrain of [her] own, a place where classical forms are recharged by the repetitive patterns of minimalism and the driving energy of rock."

 Recent projects include